Budget Priorities (Fiscal Year 2027)

 Extend the state Earned Income Tax Credit (EITC) to Individual Taxpayer Identification Number (ITIN) filers (outside section) and restore funding for the Volunteer Income Tax Assistance (VITA) sites earmark to $1.5 million (1201-0100)

 Ensure access to the state EITC for the estimated 21,000-26,000 households who are currently excluded because someone in the household pays taxes through an ITIN.
 About two thirds of these households include U.S. citizens.
 Workers and their families should not be penalized because of how they file their taxes.
 Restore funding for VITA sites which offer free tax preparation to people who are low-income.
-VITA sites help maximize uptake and impact of the EITC and the new Child and Family Tax Credit (CFTC).
+VITA sites help maximize uptake and impact of the EITC and the newer Child and Family Tax Credit (CFTC).

 Scroll to Top